Why Is My Dog Not Eating?

 Your dog is stressed

 Severe separation anxiety can put a dent in your pup’s appetite.
 “If a dog is so panicked when the owner leaves, he often doesn’t eat.
 When the owner comes home, the dog often greets the owner and then rushes to the bowl to eat.
 A key thing for owners to consider is if the dog isn’t eating at particular times of the day,” says Bain.
 Dogs stop eating when they’re boarded in kennels or left in someone else’s care too.
 The fix: You can feed your furry family member a new food, in a new bowl or toy, or switch from dry to canned (or vice versa), vets recommend.
-Don’t miss the signs that your dog is actually depressed.
+Find out more ways to calm an anxious dog without medication.

 Your dog is holding out

 Does this sound like you?
 Your dog won’t eat her favorite kibble, so you switch brands.
 When she stops gobbling that up, you dress it up with something yummier, like cheese or chicken.
-Pretty soon you’re sitting next to your pooch coaxing her to take a bite.
+Pretty soon you’re sitting next to your pooch coaxing her to take a bite, wondering, “why is my dog not eating?”
 “It feeds into this attention-seeking behavior where the dog says, ‘If I don’t eat, my owner will give me something better,'” Bain explains.

-Another variation: You’ve gotten your dog used to people food—hand fed from the table, says Teller.
+Another variation: You’ve gotten your dog used to people food—hand-fed from the table, says Teller.
 The solution?
 After you get the okay from your vet (and provided your dog doesn’t have a medical problem), put down her dish of plain dog food, and take it up after 15 minutes even if she doesn’t eat it, suggests Bain.
 Try again in the evening, doing the same thing until your dog gets the memo.
 If table scraps are ruining your dog’s appetite, feed her at a different time and keep her away from the table as you dine, Teller advises.
-Now find out these other things dogs wish owners knew.
+Now find out these other things your dog wishes you knew.